Mike Keenan: Relationship with NHL personnel and players

 Despite Keenan's coaching record, his inability to maintain working relationships with players and team organizations has resulted in a lack of long-term coaching positions.
 His coaching resume includes abrupt terminations or resignations from coaching or general manager positions, sometimes at bafflingly inopportune, or peak, moments of his career.

-He was fired from the Philadelphia Flyers a year after leading them to the 1987 Stanley Cup Finals in a move that Flyers GM Bobby Clarke stated was because the team had lost "enthusiasm" for playing under Keenan.
-After taking the Chicago Blackhawks to the 1992 Stanley Cup Finals, Keenan was forced to focus solely on his GM duties when longtime Blackhawk player and assistant coach Darryl Sutter was being courted by other teams to be their head coach.
+The Philadelphia Flyers fired Keenan a year after leading them to the 1987 Stanley Cup Final, in a move that Flyers GM Bobby Clarke stated was because the team had lost "enthusiasm" for playing under Keenan.
+After taking the Chicago Blackhawks to the 1992 Stanley Cup Final, Keenan was forced to focus solely on his GM duties when longtime Blackhawk player and assistant coach Darryl Sutter was being courted by other teams to be their head coach.
 Owner Bill Wirtz did not want to lose Sutter, especially since Keenan had stated, in July 1992, that he wished to focus solely on his duties as general manager after the 92–93 season.
 Keenan lost a power struggle with Senior V.P.
 Bob Pulford after the 1992–93 season that saw him quit (whereas the team stated he resigned) and was soon hired by the New York Rangers.
 Keenan managed to coach the Rangers to the Stanley Cup in his first and only year as head coach, but was unable to coexist long enough with general manager Neil Smith and resigned weeks later, citing a violation of his contract by the Rangers.

 Stops in St. Louis and Vancouver saw conflict with team stars; both Brett Hull and Trevor Linden had major personality conflicts with Keenan.
 In one instance while the Blues were playing the Buffalo Sabres at The Aud, Dale Hawerchuk's dying grandmother, who lived in nearby Fort Erie, Ontario, Canada, came to see him play one last time while she was alive.
-Keenan deliberately benched Hawerchuk for the game, and an unhappy captain Brett Hull screamed at Keenan, who then responded by stripping Hull's captaincy.
-Another time, defenseman Grant Ledyard had to take time away to be with his wife due to her having a lump in her breast.
+Keenan deliberately benched Hawerchuk for the game, causing irate team captain Brett Hull to scream at Keenan; Keenan responded by stripping Hull of the captaincy.
+He blasted Hull's play as not being a team player in the immediate time after being let go from the Blues.
+Another time, defenceman Grant Ledyard had to take time away to be with his wife due to her having a lump in her breast.
 Apparently, when he returned to call about her having a clean bill of health, Keenan (who disliked Ledyard) had spread word that Ledyard had quit on the team.